saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 ### Step 1: Uploading the File in Vault Drive

-The first thing is uploading the file into the Vault.
+First, upload file in the Vault.
 You can follow the [same steps as in the first example](#step-1-uploading-the-file-in-vault-drive), but this time you will use the following payload, saved as _user.json_:

 ```json
 {